Rotorouter/openstack-mitaka-ansible/README.md

 2) A working DNS in your environment, or names of the target machines entered in /etc/hosts on the machine where you intend to run the playbooks.
 3) Install python on your target machines.
 The minimal Ubuntu 14.04 install does not include python.
 4) (Optional) Run ssh-keygen on each of your target machines so you can use ssh key authentication from any host to any host.
 Add the public key from each machine to .ssh/authorized_hosts on the machine where you will be running the playbooks.
-5) Install python virtualenv on your Ansible controller, and set up a virtual environment for Ansible.
-Scott Lowe has a good tutorial on how to do this at http://blog.scottlowe.org/2016/04/30/installing-ansible-in-virtualenv/.

 Directory structure:
 $HOME/ansible/ Playbooks